What Should I Ask Before Hiring A Personal Injury Lawyer? Whenever you decide to hire anyone to provide a service Read More…

 PIP is also available for lost wages.
 If you lose time from work then the car insurance company for the person who hit you is responsible for paying 75% of your gross lost wages that result from the accident.
 Necessary paperwork must be filled out by your employer to establish the amount of lost wages you sustained.

 Another source of recovery for you is for pain and suffering.
 This is non-taxable money paid to you for the physical and mental distress caused by the accident.
 Please note your accident-related medical bills must be at least $2000 to collect pain and suffering damages.
 If you have less than $ 2000 in medical bills, but sustained a fracture, or scarring, then you can still bring a claim for pain and suffering.

 - We recently obtained a $100,000 settlement for a pedestrian struck by a car who developed serious personal injuries as a result.

 Contact Boston pedestrian accident lawyer Christopher Earley and read about our office’s successful case results for our pedestrian clients struck by motor vehicles.
 We offer completely free, no-obligation consultations.
-Call today to get started with your case if you were negligently injured in a Boston pedestrian accident.
+Call to get started with your case if you were negligently injured in a Boston pedestrian accident.

 Recent Boston Personal Injury Law Firm Settlements We are always proud, here at the Law Office of Christopher Earley to Read More…